FSipiano/newbieDictionary/README.md

 In code, you can create an ‘object’ that you can refer to later, for example you can create a ‘person’ with a first name and last name, an age, and an eye colour.
 This can then be used again if you wanted to create another ‘person’

 ``var person = {firstName:"Faye", lastName:"Sipiano", age:27, eyeColor:"blue"};``

+### Open API -
+The OpenAPI Specification, public discoverable API, originally known as the Swagger Specification, is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services.

 ### Open source -
 A project or repository that anyone can request to make changes or updates to.
 This is a good way to learn.
 For example, this dictionary is Open Source.